 Most versions of the project on Pinterest call for using hot glue to attach the crayons to canvas and then using a hair dryer to melt the crayons.
-We needed a less expensive version, so ours are mounted on rectangles of some fore core board we had and black masking tape covers the cut edges.
-The silhouette images were made on a Cricut, but could have been hand cut is needed.
-They are hanging from some left over black silk ribbon attached with more hot glue.
+For a less expensive version, mount on rectangles of some fore core board and use black masking tape covers the cut edges.
+Use some left over silk ribbon attached with more hot glue to hand

-The project was adapted for the students, of course.
-Students spent time choosing crayons and creating their pattern of colors.
-They also choose their silhouette.
-Staff hot glued the crayons on the fore core board.
-Then came fun with switches!
-The hair dryers were attached to an environmental control box (a Powerlink) and switches were used for the students to control turning on and off the hot air.
+The project can adapted for the students, of course.
+Students can spend time choosing crayons and creating their pattern of colors.
+They also can choose their silhouette or image to add.
+Staff should hot glue the crayons on the fore core board, of course students can use AAC to shout, "Ready, set, glue!" and "stop now!"
+Next up is fun with switches!
+Hair dryers can be attached to an environmental control box (a Powerlink) and switches can be used for the students to control turning on and off the hot air.

 I LOVE them !!!!!!!!!
 This would certainly have a place of honor in my home.